JetBrains/JetBrainsApiTest/CONTRIBUTING.md

 > </picture><br>
 >
 > If we rename `PrinterImpl#print` to `PrinterImpl#print2` in
-> the example above, JBR API backend will fail to bind `Printer` and `PrinterImpl`
+> the example above, the JBR API backend will fail to bind `Printer` and `PrinterImpl`
-> together due to missing implementation for `Printer#print`.
+> together due to a missing implementation for `Printer#print`.
-> This will cause whole `MyService` to become unavailable, with
+> This will cause whole `MyService` to become unavailable with
 > `JBR.getMyService()` returning `null`.

 > <picture>